Luis-Nobrega/OOM-Mapping-layers/README.md

 By default, *Copernicus.eu* tokens tend to last 3 months.
 Asking for a permanent token is possible, but always a risk.
 Please consider using a token with a validy of 1-2 years instead.

 ## Periodic running
 If you desire to run both (or more) files at once automatically, [runner.py](/runner.py) has `single_run()`, `permanent_run()` and `run_at_hour()` ready.
-Whilw the first one only runs it once, the second one runs it based on a time interval (ex:12h) and the third one runs it at the same hour, every day.
+While the first one only runs it once, the second one runs it based on a time interval (ex:12h) and the third one runs it at the same hour, every day.

-As it occupies the console, it is recommended to run it in background, on a server that is always running:
+As it occupies the console, it is recommended to run it in the background, on a server that is always running:

 ```
 python3 runner.py &